 Avoid gas with high levels of ethanol content like those sold as E15 and E85.
 These fuels have up to 15% and 85% ethanol content respectively.
 Read more about the gas to use in chainsaws in “This is the Type of Gas and Oil Husqvarna Chainsaws Use“.

 Drain any old fuel remaining in your Husqvarna chainsaw.
 Fill with a fresh gas and oil mixture.
 Add a fuel additive like Sea Foam Motor Treatment or STA-BIL to help reduce moisture and clean the fuel system.

 Note: Some 2-cycle oils will include fuel stabilizers.
 Depending on the brand, it can be effective anywhere between 30 days and 2 years.

 Incorrect 2-Cycle Oil Mix in a Husqvarna Chainsaw

-Like mentioned before, Husqvarna’s require a fuel that is made up of a mixture of gas and oil.
+As mentioned before, Husqvarna requires a fuel that is made up of a mixture of gas and oil.
 Placing straight gas in the chainsaw will damage an engine and may result in you having to replace it.